RangerVision 2020 Overview

 The golf center will be named the Mark Olsen Indoor Golf Center, in honor of the career, accomplishments, and generosity of longtime head men’s golf coach Mark Olsen.
 After 18 seasons at the helm of the program, Olsen stepped away as head coach at the conclusion of the 2019 season when Parkside made the position full-time.
 Olsen, who remains a volunteer assistant coach, has always given his time, talent, and treasure in support of Parkside and its studentathletes.

-This donor funded project has been turfed, both Foresight Golf Simulators with GCQuad Launch Monitors have been installed, and the putting green is ordered and will be installed in the weeks to come.
-With these additions, the facility will allow up to 10 athletes to be practicing on the simulators, the putting green, and the hitting bays at one time!
+This donor funded project has been turfed, both Foresight Golf Simulators with GCQuad Launch Monitors have been installed, and the putting green has been installed.
+With these additions, the facility will allow up to 10 athletes to be practicing at one time utilitzing the simulators, the putting green, and the hitting bays at one time!
 This capability has given the program a tremendous advantage and will create a great space in the future to host all the donors and alumni who helped make this vision a reality.

 Support The Project